 In late 2018 the SBA proposed to make sweeping changes to the HUBZone program.
 The changes would overhaul the program with the goal of making compliance easier for HUBZone firms and hopefully help the government hit its annual 3% goal.
 We’ll discuss the current HUBZone requirements and the proposed changes.
-In this course, government contract attorneys, Ian Patterson and Matt Moriarty provide an overview of the HUBZone program’s requirements, including:
+In this course, government contract attorneys, Ian Patterson and John Maddox provide an overview of the HUBZone program’s requirements, including:

 • Ownership, control, and other HUBZone eligibility criteria.